Wow! I needed that today.

 “Only one life, will soon be past.
 Only what’s done for Christ, will last.”

 Your email address will not be published.
 Required fields are marked *

-Sign up for 52 Free Sermons!
+Sign up for Free 5-Part Sermon Series!